Miro0o/Docs-Notes/CS/CyberSecurity/🥇 Best Practice/💉 Pen-testing/Explore & Reconnaissance Phase/Active Recon/DNS Reconnaissance.md

 | fake_dhcps6       | Fake DHCPv6 server                                           |

-<small>👉 Metasploit can also be utilized for IPv6 host discovery.
-The auxiliary/scanner/discovery/ipv6_multicast_ping module will discover all of the IPv6- enabled machines with the physical (MAC) address</small>
+> 👉 Metasploit can also be utilized for IPv6 host discovery.
+The `auxiliary/scanner/discovery/ipv6_multicast_ping` module will discover all of the IPv6-enabled machines with the physical (MAC) address

-<small>👉 THC IPv6 suite `atk6-alive6` will discover alive addresses in the same segment.</small>
+> 👉 THC IPv6 suite `atk6-alive6` will discover alive addresses in the same segment.